 - The original meaning (and still used by hardware engineering) is a basic set of functions to control the hardware and manage things like task scheduling and system calls.

 - The modern terminology used by software developers, the collection of these functions is usually referred to as a kernel, while an operating system is expected to have a more extensive set of programmes.

-You mean have seen the term GNU/Linux, Linux is the kernel, GNU is the toolset on top of that.
+You may have seen the term GNU/Linux, Linux is the kernel, GNU is the toolset on top of that.